Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Experiment

-These experiments highlight that existing spatiotemporal forecasting methods (i.e., DiffSTG and DCRNN) have moderate performance but poor computation scalability, making them infeasible to deploy in large spatiotemporal settings.
-On the other hand, temporal forecasting methods do not have good performance scalability, making them inadequate for large-scale spatiotemporal forecasting tasks. \dflood{} has both computation and performance scalability, making it suitable for large-scale spatiotemporal forecasting tasks.
+These experiment results highlight that existing spatiotemporal forecasting methods have either poor computational scalability or performance scalability, making it challenging to apply them to large-scale high-resolution spatiotemporal forecasting tasks. ~\dflood{} offers both computation and performance scalability, making it suitable for large-scale high-resolution spatiotemporal forecasting tasks under sparse observations.

-\emph{Finally,} the number of parameters of the baseline models grows almost exponentially with increasing patch sizes ($D$), as observed from Figure~\ref{fig:scale-param}.
-To investigate the reason, we analyzed the implementation of TimeGrad as an example and found that it uses a fully connected layer proportional to the number of variables.
-On the other hand, our model utilizes a UNet architecture that creates a low-dimensional latent representation of the patches.
-It then performs expensive operations (e.g., feed-forward, cross-attention) on the lower-dimensional latent space, allowing it to scale quite well with the number of variables.